fregu856/2D_detection/README.md

 - To open more than one terminal window at the same time:
 - - $ sudo docker exec -it fregu856_GPU0 bash

-- Intall needed software (inside the docker image):
+- To install the needed software inside the docker image:
 - - $ apt-get update
 - - $ apt-get install nano
 - - $ apt-get install sudo